Skip to main content

 Expected Outputs:

-The POA&M describes the actions that are planned to correct deficiencies in the controls that are identified during the assessment of the controls and the continuous monitoring process.
-POA&Ms are created and tracked in CFACTS, the CMS GRC tool.
+Discussion: The Plan of Action and Milestones (POA&M) describes the actions that are planned to correct deficiencies in the controls that are identified during the assessment of the controls and the continuous monitoring process.

 Please see the CMS Plan of Action and Milestones (POA&M) Handbook for the guide to creating, managing, and closing a system's POA&M.